 For unwrapping, the mechanism -

 Splits the input into two parts.
 The first part is the public key material of the transport key and the second part is the wrapped target key.
-The length of the first part is equal to the length of the public key material of the unwrapping EC key
+The length of the first part is equal to the length of the public key material of the unwrapping EC key.

 Note: since the transport key and the wrapping EC key share the same domain, the length of the public key material of the transport key is the same length of the public key material of the unwrapping EC key.

-Performs ECDH operation using CKM_ECDH1_DERIVE with parameters of kdf, ulSharedDataLen and pSharedData using the private part of unwrapping EC key and the public part of the transport EC key and gets first ulAESKeyBits bits of the derived key to be the temporary AES key
+Performs ECDH operation using CKM_ECDH1_DERIVE with parameters of kdf, ulSharedDataLen and pSharedData using the private part of unwrapping EC key and the public part of the transport EC key and gets first ulAESKeyBits bits of the derived key to be the temporary AES key.

-Un-wraps the target key from the second part with the temporary AES key using CKM_AES_KEY_WRAP_PAD (RFC5649).
+Un-wraps the target key from the second part with the temporary AES key using CKM_AES_KEY_WRAP_KWP ([AES KEYWRAP] section 6.3).

-Zeroizes the temporary AES key
+Zeroizes the temporary AES key.

 Table 35, CKM_ECDH_AES_KEY_WRAP Mechanisms vs. Functions